jonidaniel/data-science-and-machine-learning/classifications/README.md

 `git clone https://github.com/jonidaniel/machine-learning/tree/main/classifications`

-And then running the notebooks in order (1, 2, 3).
+and then run the notebooks in order (1, 2, 3).

 ## Author